knpuniversity/whats-new-symfony3/knpu/micro-kernel.md

 Right now, I have my `framework` configuration in PHP.
 But if the project grows, I might want to use a YAML file instead.
 That's no problem.
 See that `$loader` variable?
-It has an `import()` method on it - use that to import a `config.yml` file and you're down.
+It has an `import()` method on it - use that to import a `config.yml` file and you're done.
 This is the PHP-equivalent to the `imports` line in YAML.

 Go play with it: I hope you love it as much as I do!